-The Society Board consists of twelve members elected for three year terms.
+The Society Board consists of twelve to fifteen members elected for three year terms.
 From its ranks the Board elects four officers—Chairperson, Vice-Chair, Treasurer, and Secretary.
 Any member of the Society may put forth their name for service on the Board.
 The Nominating Committee of the Board develops the slate of candidates, and presents them to the membership for approval.

 Mark earned B.S. and M.S. degrees in Biology/Molecular Biology from Beloit College and the University of Iowa.
 Over the past 35 years he has taught Biology and Chemistry plus the occasional Physical Anthropology course at Springfield College in Illinois; worked in various areas at Levi, Ray & Shoup, Inc.; and served on the Boards of several artistic, cultural, and educational organizations in central Illinois.
 Recently retired, he is working harder than ever on other interests—among them genealogy, early methods of photography, designing publications, and reading.
 Mark and his wife Cheryl, retired from the Abraham Lincoln Presidential Library, live in Springfield.